 - Cost-sharing requirements are being met and reported regularly throughout the life of the Subaward.

-- Cost-reimbursable invoices identify total budget, current period, cumulative expenses to budget, and balance remaining.
+- Cost-reimbursable invoices identify current period and cumulative expenses.

 - In the event that the Sponsor requires an audit of a Subaward provided by Indiana University, the department is responsible for the cost of this audit.
 If allowable or required by the Sponsor, the cost of the Subrecipient audit can be included in the budget.